Corn Kings and One-Horse Thieves

 The old apartments were replaced by a building 60 stories tall.
 This project's designers, Kohn Pedersen Fox, moved the tower back from the avenue and designed the street-facing podium to be the same height as the original 900 North Michigan.
 The architects and developers should be applauded for this gesture, I suppose, but when such brutes elbow their way onto the avenue, it hardly matters if some of them say, "Excuse me."

-A potentially more significant loss was the failure of developer Albert Johnson to build what would have been the city's largest office block just north of the Water Tower.
+That era also saw developer Albert Johnson try to build what would have been the city's largest office block just north of the Water Tower.
 Johnson had rejected a design by Graham, Anderson, Probst and White (designers of the Wrigley Building) as insufficiently distinctive for a project of that scale.
 In 1923 Johnson commissioned Frank Lloyd Wright to have a go.

 Stamper allows that their construction would have resulted in "the most impressive building project in the city's history" and not just in terms of its scale.
 Had Saarinen and Wright been allowed to build on the avenue, it might today deserve to be called "the Magnificent Mile."
 Alas, the crash aborted projects such as Terminal Park, whose site lay dormant until the construction of Illinois Center confirmed how much could be forgotten about urban design in a mere 40 years.